Skip to content

 • {{ source('s', 't') }} → fully qualified reference + sidecar [[sources]]

-• {{ config(materialized='table' \| 'incremental' \| 'view') }} → sidecar [strategy] block (view flattens to ephemeral after import — see caveat above)
+• {{ config(materialized='table' \| 'incremental' \| 'view') }} → sidecar [strategy] block (view maps to a native Rocky view strategy)

 • {{ config(unique_key=...) }}merge strategy with unique_key array

-• {{ this }} → resolved against the sidecar [target]
+• {{ this }} → the model’s own fully-qualified catalog.schema.table

 • is_incremental() branches → stripped (Rocky derives the watermark filter from [strategy])

-• Top-level dbt_project.yml — used to detect project name and seeds path
+• Top-level dbt_project.yml, used to detect project name and seeds path

 • <dbt_project>/seeds/ → copied verbatim into <out>/seeds/

-• profiles.yml adapter type → mapped to a Rocky [adapter] block (DuckDB / Databricks / Snowflake / BigQuery), or a DuckDB stub when absent or unrecognised
+• profiles.yml adapter type → mapped to a Rocky [adapter] block (DuckDB / Databricks / Snowflake / BigQuery), or a DuckDB stub when absent or unrecognised.
+The parser resolves YAML anchors/aliases (&anchor / *alias) and {{ env_var('VAR', 'default') }} in the type field, so a profile that templates its adapter type now detects the right warehouse instead of silently falling back to the DuckDB stub.

-• Singular tests in tests/ (custom SQL) — copy and rewrite manually.
+• Singular tests in tests/ (custom SQL): copy and rewrite manually.

-• Adapters Rocky does not natively support (e.g. Postgres, Redshift) — the generated repo stubs DuckDB so the project still loads; replace the [adapter] block once a Rocky adapter for the warehouse exists, or pass --target-adapter <kind> to skip detection.
+• Adapters Rocky does not natively support (e.g. Postgres, Redshift): the generated repo stubs DuckDB so the project still loads.
+Replace the [adapter] block once a Rocky adapter for the warehouse exists, or pass --target-adapter <kind> to skip detection.

-• Custom Jinja macros emitting SQL (e.g. {{ generate_schema_name() }}, dynamic UNION ALL macros) — surfaced as failed models with the macro name in the reason.
+• Custom Jinja macros emitting SQL (e.g. {{ generate_schema_name() }}, dynamic UNION ALL macros): surfaced as failed models with the macro name in the reason.

-• Python dbt models (.py files) — not SQL; rewrite manually.
+• Python dbt models (.py files): not SQL; rewrite manually.

 Run rocky import-dbt pointing at your dbt project directory: